Azure/azure-sdk-for-js/CONTRIBUTING.md

 ## Setting up your environment

 Want to get started hacking on the code?
-Super!
+Great!
+Keep reading.

 ### Using Visual Studio Code